 Con Lehane is a mystery writer, living in Washington, DC.
-Murder Off the Page, out November 19, 2019 from Minotaur/St. Martin’s Press, is the third entry in the 42nd Street Library series, featuring Raymond Ambler, curator of the 42nd Street Library’s (fictional) crime fiction collection and consulting detective (of sorts).
+Murder Off the Page, published in November 2019 by Minotaur/St. Martin’s Press, is the third entry in the 42nd Street Library series, featuring Raymond Ambler, curator of the 42nd Street Library’s (fictional) crime fiction collection and consulting detective (of sorts).
 Lehane has also published three books featuring New York City bartender Brian McNulty and published stories in Ellery Queen Mystery Magazine and Alfred Hitchcock Mystery Magazine.

 Over the years, he (Lehane, that is) has been a college professor, union organizer, labor journalist, and has tended bar at two-dozen or so drinking establishments.
 He holds a Master of Fine Arts degree in fiction writing from Columbia University School of the Arts and teaches writing at The Writer’s Center in Bethesda, Maryland.

 Interview With An Archivist: Con Lehane and Randal Brandt talk detectives, the wonders of research libraries, and a real-life murder in the archives.

 Listen to an interview with Con Lehane on the Speaking of Mysteries podcast.